muggy8/improbable/have-and-havenot/rM7jQact.md

 "Well, since I'm here already, let's get this trial started," I said.

+Melody's eyes
-Melody's eye lit up with happiness when I said that.
+ lit up with happiness when I said that.

 "what are the skills you can use."